 Focus on a few groups, but keep those groups broad enough to encompass relatively wide swaths of your customer base.
 Instead of “middle-aged customers that buy at Christmastime, pay with Discover, and live in Minnesota,” try defining your audience as “Midwestern customers that make more purchases during the holidays.”
 The latter audience segment allows for much more wiggle room.

-If the combination of audience segmentation strategies you used didn’t work, experiment with another mix until you find the most effective way to reach your potential customers.
+If the combination of audience segmentation tools you used didn’t work, experiment with another mix until you find the most effective way to reach your potential customers and existing audience.
 Measure the data to see where people are landing on your site, how long they’re staying, and what’s making them leave.
 Then incorporate that data into your next effort and into the day-to-day operations of your marketing.

 A good way to determine if an audience segment you’ve created will be useful is to see if it meets 4 criteria:

 - Is it relevant and likely to take action?
 Can your company solve their problem?

 - Is it distinguishable from other segments?
 Does it have unique characteristics that set it apart?

 - Is it sizable enough to be worth targeting?